thomasgredig/quantumPPMS/README.md

 ## Hysteresis Loops

-Finding data files is easy with the `raw.findFiles` function from the (checkRAWfolder package)[https://github.com/thomasgredig/checkRAWfolder].
+Finding data files is easy with the `raw.findFiles` function from the [checkRAWfolder package](https://github.com/thomasgredig/checkRAWfolder).

 ```R
 library(quantumPPMS)